UCONN

 Decided to develop a browser of their own to be called Mosaic.

-Marc Andreessen formed Netscape Communications Corp. in November, 1994.
+Marc Andreessen formed Netscape Communications Corp.
+In November, 1994.
 What they planned to do was create and market their very own browser.

 Version 1.0 of Microsoft Corp.'s Internet Explorer browser was announced.
 This browser was eventually to compete with Netscape's browser.